 What our services for people with learning disabilities offer:

 Give freedom and flexibility to you and your family by making the right choice in support services.

 We know that people with learning disabilities want the same things out of life as everyone else to choose where they live and who with, to have relationships and be able to get employment.

 We provide the right support for people with learning disabilities to ensure their experience of life matches their plans and potential.

 We listen to what the people we support and their families tell us.
 They tell us what their diagnosis means to them, about the different challenges they face, and the personalised support they need in order to live the lives they choose.

-We support people with learning disabilities to live independently, in shared supported housing, small supported group homes homes, apartments, bungalows or in specifically adapted houses .
+We support people with learning disabilities to live independently in apartments bungalows or in, specifically adapted houses .

 Support for adults with learning disabilities.

 Our approach is to be person-centred and to put the people we support at the heart of everything we do.
 We use a range of person-centred thinking tools and plans to put this into practice.